jenadeleh/JND-Video-Quality-Web-Interface/README.md

 ../video_jnd/GUI is for study HIT <br/>
 ../video_jnd/gui_quahit is for qualification HIT <br/>

-    The development of two HITs are separately.
-Most of the functions are the same.
-The better way is to store the same parts in the same folder.
+   I developed the two HITs separately.
+However, most of the functions are the same.
+So the better way refactor the code.

     To run the two interfaces, run the following commands in ../video_jnd/GUI and ../video_jnd/gui_quahit, respectively.
     ```